-Holdens being sold in South Africa as Chevrolets - nothing unusual in that you might think, given that Holdens have sold in the middle east and America with Chev & Pontiac badges in recent times.
-But when you factor in that even Aussie Chrysler Regals and Valiants of the 1970s were being sold in South Africa as American - something was going on, and I think I know what it was.
+Search for vintage South African Chevrolet images on the internet and you’ll likely find advertisements for what appear to be Holdens.
+Re-badged, re-named, re-grilled and expressly advertised as American cars.
+What was behind the decision to pass off export Holdens as American?
+Nothing unusual in that you might think, given that Holdens have sold in the middle east and America with Chev & Pontiac badges in more recent times.
+But when you factor in that even Aussie Chryslers of the 1970s were being sold in South Africa as American - something was going on.

 So their local advertising agencies and dealer networks worked out that they’d have much more success selling Australian cars as American products.
 Let’s face it - Aussie Ford, Chrysler and GMH were all owned by the Americans, so it wasn’t too much of a stretch.